isomerpages/mlaw-corp/news/press-releases/_posts/2018-10-26-public-consultation-on-proposed-reforms-to-the-intellectual-property-dispute-resolution-system.md

 **Invitation to Give Feedback**

 {:start="8"}
 8. The public is invited to share their comments and feedback on the proposed reforms.
-The public consultation paper, together with the report of the IPDR Committee, can be found in [Annex A(PDF, 0.4MB)](/files/news/press-releases/2018/10/Annex A IPDR Public Consultation Paper.pdf) and [Annex B(PDF, 1.6MB)](/files/news/press-releases/2018/10/Annex B IPDR Final Report.pdf) respectively.
+The public consultation paper, together with the report of the IPDR Committee, can be found in [Annex A (0.4MB)](/files/news/press-releases/2018/10/Annex A IPDR Public Consultation Paper.pdf) and [Annex B (1.6MB)](/files/news/press-releases/2018/10/Annex B IPDR Final Report.pdf) respectively.

 {:start="9"}
 9. All comments and feedback should be titled “IPDR public consultation comments” and submitted by 30 November 2018 via post or email to: